The only pocket-sized map of Central Park

 The kids loved the park; they couldn't get enough of it, and your maps were a big part of that.
 They were in constant use!
 We all felt very comfortable navigating with these fantastic documents; they contributed in no small measure to the enhanced enjoyment of the park.”

 The Map and Guide to Central Park measures 12" x 16" when flat and folds down to 4" x 5.5" to easily fit in your pocket, purse or pack.
 Below are detailed views of the map to show the information that you get with the Map and Guide to Central Park.

 The legend on the Map and Guide to Central Park

 Here you can see all the details the map shows.
 Where the playgrounds are (there are a lot of them, some with really fun features).
 The path where the horses go (bridle path).
 All of the buildings within the park and the location of the public phones.
 Nearby subway stations and bus routes.
 Plus the necessities like restrooms and where you can get food and drinks.
 For runners there are measured distances for the main loop around the park as well as a few other spots that are popular with runners.

 Locating all the buildings within Central Park

 Listed alphabetically, every building that you may want to visit in Central Park is listed with a location so you can find it on the map.
-For example if after the name of the building it says E64, you can use that to locate it on the map.
+For example, if after the name of the building it says E64, you use that to locate it on the map.
 The "E" means it would be on the east side of the Park.
-"W" would mean the west side of the Park, and no letter means about inthe middle of the park.
-The "64" means it is about at the position (north and south) of 64th street.
-Included in each listing is what there is at that building... what can you see and or do there.
-If it has certain hours that it is open that is listed as well and, if available, a phone number to call for more information.
+"W" would mean the west side of the Park, and no letter means it's about in the middle of the park.
+The "64" means it's about at the position (north and south) of 64th street.
+Included in each listing is what's at that building... what you can see and or do there.
+If it has certain hours that it's open then that's listed as well and, if available, a phone number you can call for more information.